I warn you, if you bore me, I shall take my revenge.

 In order to use a plane of any kind, one must remove the blade to sharpen it, and then re-install the blade and adjust its projection from the body’s mouth to produce a wood shaving of the desired thickness.

-Like most wooden-bodied planes, one adjusts a Japanese plane by striking it with a hammer or mallet.
+Like most wooden-bodied planes, one adjusts a Japanese plane by striking it with either a hammer or mallet.
 To drive the blade further into the wooden body (called a “dai” 台 in Japanese) when installing the blade or when increasing the depth of cut, one taps the head of the blade down into the wooden body.
 Pretty straightforward.
 But like most things in life, there are both clever and stupid ways to get even simple jobs done.
-Let’s consider some of the clever ones, shall we?
+Shall we try a clever technique first?

-You can use either a metallic hammer or a mallet made of wood, plastic or even rawhide to tap the blade or dai during these operations.
-They all work just fine, but there are long-term consequences to this selection you need to be aware of.
+You can use either a metallic hammer or a mallet made of wood, plastic or even rawhide to tap the blade or body (dai 台) during these operations.
+They all work just fine, but there are long-term consequences to this selection to consider.

 In Japan a steel hammer is traditionally used by carpenters to adjust planes.
 Without a doubt it’s convenient and effective, but there are some serious downsides to using a steel hammer you may not realize.
 Those include: